JaneHazen/Esurance/README.md

-# Esurance
+# Front End Wizards
-  I made a React/Redux app where you can search by language to find better answers to the questions I stumbled over earlier today.
+  I made a React/Redux app where you can search by language to find better answers to potential interview questions

 # How to:
 * Clone repo